-- C01: Ability to identify water sources, water quality and consumption, and to forecast water demand. - CO2: Ability to identify the technology of water treatment processes. - CO3: Ability to design water treatment unit. - CO4: Ability to describe and analyze water distribution system.
+- CO1: Ability to identify water sources, water quality and consumption, and to forecast water demand. - CO2: Ability to identify the technology of water treatment processes. - CO3: Ability to design water treatment unit. - CO4: Ability to describe and analyze water distribution system.

-1. Qasim, S.R., Motley, E.M. and Zhu, G. Water Works Engineering: Planning, Design, and Operation.
-Prentice Hall PTR, 2000.

-- Crittenden J.C., Trussell R.R., Hand D.W., Howe K.J., Tchobanoglos G. Water Treatment Principles and Design, 2nd edition, John Wiley & sons, Inc, 2005 - The Malaysian Water Association.
-MWA Design Guidelines for Water supply Systems, published by MWA, 2000.
+- 1. Qasim, S.R., Motley, E.M. and Zhu, G. (2000) Water Works Engineering: Planning, Design, and Operation.
+Prentice Hall PTR. - 2.
+Mackenzie L. Davis (2011) Water and Wastewater Engineering, Design Principles and Practice, International Edition, McGraw Hill, Singapore. - The Malaysian Water Association (2000).
+MWA Design Guidelines for Water supply Systems, published by MWA.

-EAT301/4 Air Pollution Engineering
+EAT301/4 AIR POLLUTION ENGINEERING

 This subject discuss in detail about air pollution control.
 As an introduction, students will be introduced to air pollution control philosophies and regulations which are relate to air pollution control in Malaysia.
 Meteorological aspects which control the transport of air pollutants are also discussed in this subject.
-Apart of that, this subject will explain and discuss the general idea on how to control air pollution, modelling the pollutant dispersion as well as designing air pollution control equipments.
+Apart of that, this subject will explain and discuss the general idea on how to control air pollution, modelling the pollutant dispersion as well as designing air pollution control equipment.